CorentinSol/Sol-City/README.md

 To filter list items, there is a bottom navigation bar.
 As suggested by [Material 3 guidelines](https://m3.material.io/components/navigation-bar/overview) it must contains a maximum of five choices.
 Each icon is from [Google Font](https://fonts.google.com/icons) - see [Images Used](https://github.com/CorentinSol/Sol-City?tab=readme-ov-file#images-used).
 Some of the icon labels aren't fully shown, like "Concert Halls".
-This is exactly why icons are usefull.
+This is exactly why icons are useful.

 Because `OTHER` places might be categorized, this navigation bar is not the better choice.
 It is used to fit navigation constraints.
 A modal navigation drawer may have been more appropriated if each `OTHER` place had a precise type.